The AMF is an active member of several international securities and insurance regulatory organizations, including:

 The AMF was confirmed as an active member of FinCoNet at its Annual General Meeting held in Tokyo in November 2017, and will now participate in the work of this organization.

-Created in 1983, the International Organization of Securities Commissions (IOSCO) is the leading international policy forum for securities regulators.
+Created in 1983, the International Organization of Securities Commissions (IOSCO) This link will open in a new window is the leading international policy forum for securities regulators.
 The AMF is a founding member.
 IOSCO members have resolved to work together to promote high standards of regulation in order to maintain fair, efficient and sound markets, toexchange information on their respective experiences and thereby assist with the development of national markets, to cooperate in setting standards and establishing effective oversight of international securities transactions and to provide mutual assistance to promote market integrity by a rigorous application of standards and effective securities law enforcement measures.
 IOSCO collaborates closely with the G20 and the FSB on international regulatory reforms.

 IOSCO’s membership regulates more than 95% of the world's securities markets in 115 jurisdictions.
 The AMF is a member of IOSCO and actively participates in its Board and the majority of standing committees whose mandates cover key areas of interest, such as accounting standards, information disclosure, investigations and international cooperation and frameworks governing intermediaries, market structures and mutual funds.
 It also serves on various ad hoc committees created by the IOSCO Board, such as committees on over-the-counter derivatives, structured products, cross-border regulation and market conduct, to name but a few.